carpentries-incubator/python-packaging-publishing/README.md

 ## Contributing

 This lesson is in early development as a part of the Mozilla Open Leaders Cohort 6 and participating in Hacktoberfest.
-For Hacktoberfest, please check the issues and the [roadmap](https://github.com/brownsarahm/python-data-project/projects/2)
+For Hacktoberfest, please check [the Hacktoberfest label on issues](https://github.com/brownsarahm/python-data-project/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest) and the [roadmap](https://github.com/brownsarahm/python-data-project/projects/2)
 Maintainers will do their best to help you if you have any questions, concerns, or experience any difficulties along the way.